 In 1950 the building became the home of Marie Williams, a long-time dedicated teacher in Floyd County schools and the first President of the Floyd County Historical Society.
 After her death, the Floyd County Historical Preservation Trust acquired the building and began rehabilitation work so it could become an historical museum.

-The museum opened on May 29, 2010 and continues to welcome visitors each May thru December of the year.
+The museum opened on May 29, 2010, and continues to welcome visitors each April through December of the year.